smaislin186/dwa15-spring2017-notes/02_PHP/99_Random_Quote_Guidance.md

 There are limitless approaches to this simple feature, such as...

-+ Create an array of quotes, and then use array_rand(http://php.net/manual/en/function.array-rand.php) to select one of them.
++ Create an array of quotes, and then use PHP's built-in [array_rand](http://php.net/manual/en/function.array-rand.php) to select one of them.

 + Create an array of quotes, [shuffle](http://php.net/manual/en/function.shuffle.php) the array, and then [pop](http://php.net/manual/en/function.array-pop.php) the last element from the array as your selected quote.